Unexpected fault activation due to underground gas storage in produced reservoirs. Part I: Mathematical model and mechanisms: Methods and materials

 where $\rho^\kappa$ and $\vec{F}^\kappa$ are the density and the flux, respectively, of the fluid species $\kappa$.
 The density $\rho^\kappa$ represents the mass of $\kappa$ per unit of rock volume and can be written as:

 with $\phi$ the porosity, $S_\beta$ the saturation of phase $\beta$, that can be either liquid or gas, $\rho_\beta$ the density of phase $\beta$, and $\chi_\beta^\kappa$ the mass fraction of component $\kappa$ in phase $\beta$.
-Usually, assuming isothermal conditions the fluid density is a function of pressure, but can also depends on other quantities, such as the mass fraction according to some equation of state.
+In this application, we assume isothermal conditions, meaning that the fluid density is primarily influenced by pressure.
+However, it can also be affected by other factors, such as mass fraction, according to a specific equation of state.
 Saturations and mass fractions are constrained by the well-known conditions:

 The fluid flux of component $\kappa$ is the sum of the fluxes for each phase:

 and each phase flux is described by Darcy's law as:

 with $\mu_f$ and $k_{r,\beta}$ the viscosity and the relative permeability of the phase, $\tensorTwo{k}$ the permeability tensor, and $p_\beta$ the pressure in phase $\beta$.